rishav21r/LiBOYD-System-MySQL-Project/README.md

 ### Step 3: Inserting Mock Data

-To demonstrate the functionality of the system, mock data was inserted into the tables.
+Mock data was inserted into the tables to demonstrate the system's functionality.
 This data serves as sample records to test and validate the database operations.

 Path: [Database Insertion Script](./SQL_Scripts/LiBoyd_insert_script.sql)